The Command Queue π’ΒΆ

 Note

-Our WebGPU device has a single queue, which we can get with wgpuDeviceGetQueue.
+Our WebGPU device has a single queue, which is used to send both commands and data.
+We can get it with wgpuDeviceGetQueue

 WGPUQueue queue = wgpuDeviceGetQueue(device);